Skip to main content

 The guards, mobile robots, and operators at a control centre communicate by means of a wireless network infrastructure, to which different devices such as mobile phones, PDAs, desktop PCs and computational units on-board the robots are also connected.

 Phase one of this project is completed.
 See description in above.

 Examples include measuring the length and width of leaves and characterising their veins and teeth.
 Such information can then be used to automate analysis of species, species identification and so on.
-Advances in the field of image interpretation and automatic plant characterization, classification and species identification are on-going.
+Advances in the field of image interpretation and automatic plant characterisation, classification and species identification are ongoing.